michie1/wrs_elm/README.md

 6. Copy the arrays to `races.js`, `results.js` and `riders.js`.
 7. Remove the console logs and revert `config.js`.
 8. In `package.json` extent the `build` script for the newly added year.
+9. In de `sidebar`, add link to the newly added year.
 9. `npm run build`.
+10. Commit & push.
+11. Export firebase database as backup.
+Clear the firebase database.
+12. Add a test rider, race & result.
+Verify if it works.
+Clear those test rows when real data is created.